Is an admission interview required? Are parents/guardians required to be present?

 We are unable to accommodate overnight stays.How can I request a meeting with a coach?

 When scheduling your campus visit, please notify the admissions staff of your request and we will do our best to arrange a meeting.
 If the coach’s schedule permits, they will meet prospective families in the Admission’s Office.
 If the coach is unavailable, we will do our best to have our athletic director attend instead.

 Do I have to be a Christian to attend SBS?

 No. While SBS is a distinctly Christian institution and aspects of our faith are integrated into the students' daily lives (ex: weekly mandatory chapel), students are allowed to maintain their own personal beliefs.
-But our hope is that students will develop their own vision of who God is and who He is calling them to become.
+Our hope is that students will develop their own vision of who God is and who He is calling them to become.

 Is there a dress code?